Australia is expensive – that is one of the first challenges that backpackers and other budget travelers discover when they arrive in this country.

 There is a lot of free campsites around Australia where you can camp legally for a short period of time.
 The quality and available facilities vary a lot in these sites, some are just roadside rest areas and some are proper campsites located in a nice area.

 If you want to do free camping the one and only tool to find everything you need is WikiCamps app.
 You can set from the filters the map to show only the ‘free sites’ which makes it easy to navigate.

-Most of the time free campsites don’t have much facilities except toilets and water taps in some.
-This fact makes the free camping sometimes a bit challenging, cause you have to find all the things you need from somewhere else.
+Most of the time free campsites don’t have much facilities, except toilets and water taps in some.
+This makes the free camping sometimes a bit challenging when you have to find all the things you need from somewhere else than where you are staying.
 It’s not actually hard when you know where to look and personally I consider this to be a part of the adventure.
 You also learn to appreciate things you normally take for granted like hot showers.

 Finding the facilities

 Luckily, Australia has a lot of good quality public facilities which makes it relatively easy to find all things you need.
 At least for me the things I need on the road include: toilets, showers, laundry, water, food, power plugs and WiFi.

 Most of the free campsites have some kind of toilets, but especially in the roadside rest areas they can be quite nasty, so you really don’t want to use them unless absolutely needed.

 There is a lot of places for public toilets like beaches and parks.
 I have found that shopping malls usually have the cleanest ones.
 Shopping malls are convenient places to go in the morning after sleeping in a rest area – they have good toilets and you can buy some coffee and breakfast to get your day started.